pokeclicker/pokeclicker-wiki/data/Berries/Petaya.md

 | [[Berries/Kebia]] | 126 (optional) | 10:30:00 |
 | [[Berries/Kasib]] | 126 (optional) | 10:30:00 |

 In total 1,006 (or 1,258 counting the optional 2 last berries) Freeze Mulches are needed to use this method.

-### What to do if Petaya doesn't spawn before other berries start dying
-The berry that will die first is [[Berries/Wacan]] — it will die around 1 hours 25 mins after it ripens.
-This ''should'' be enough for you to get a Petaya to spawn.
-If the [[Berries/Wacan]] dies before mutation, you will have to replant [[Berries/Chilan]], [[Berries/Tanga]], and [[Berries/Wacan]].
-If you start within 38 minutes of [[Berries/Wacan]] dying (1 hour 15 minutes with boost mulch), you ''should'' be able to get one more full [[Berries/Wacan]] cycle before the [[Berries/Coba]] dies and you have to start over.
-The ability to do this increases overall chance of mutation to 99% or 84.4% without [[Oak Items/Squirtbottle]].
+Remember to check the [critical information](#critical-info) section once the setup is fully ripe!

-### Timing Table
+### Timing Table {#timing-table}
 All planting times use the time-to-ripe remaining of the first planted berry for subsequent planting times
 | Berry | Planting Time with No Modifier | Planting Time with Mulch or Sprayduck | Planting Time with  Mulch & Sprayduck |
 |:---:|:---:|:---:|:---:|